London Heel Pain Clinic – Plantar Fasciitis & Other causes

 Physiotherapy

 Physiotherapy is used in combination with all the above treatments to ensure maximal effectiveness and rehabilitation.
+In some cases our team will provide exercises that can be beneficial for heel pain, we may otherwise refer to a physiotherapist.

 Surgery